 Social distancing is not required within your accommodation unless you or a housemate is self-isolating.
 This means that within your household, you are not required to wear a face covering.
 However, in communal spaces, shared corridors, or events where you will be socially distanced and meeting other people you may be required to wear a face covering.

-Therefore, this applies to university accommodation in the same way as any other household and households cannot be mixed under the current UK Government guidelines.
+You must not meet socially indoors with family or friends unless they are part of your household or support bubble.
+This applies to university accommodation in the same way as any other household and households cannot be mixed under the current UK Government guidelines.

 What are the current rules on social activity?

 You can exercise or visit outdoor public places with:

 - the people you live with

 - or, when on your own, one person from another household.
 Children under five, as well as disabled people dependent on round-the-clock care are not counted towards the limit on two people meeting outside

 There is further guidance on what exercise and other physical activity can continue during the period of national restrictions.